 Description of gTLD Policy Development & Implementation Process Steps

 The following table lists documents that provide descriptions of each of the above process steps along with URL links to those documents.
 Note that references for implementation of gTLD policies are for the current round of new gTLDs.
-Also note that a GNSO Working Group is presently underway regarding Policy and Implementation, which may impact how policies are implemented in the future.
+Also note that a GNSO Working Group is presently underway regarding Policy and Implementation, which may impact the process for implementating policy recommendations in the future.